 Your Property Management fee will be charged as a percentage of the rental price (plus VAT) and is payable upon the tenant signing the Tenancy Agreement.
 You will be advised of this at the outset and it will be written into our Agreement with you.

-Typically this is six weeks’ rent and is payable upon the signing of the Tenancy Agreement.
-The deposit for an Assured Shorthold Tenancy (AST) should be registered with a tenancy deposit protection scheme within 30 days and we will take care of this on your behalf.
+Typically this is five weeks’ rent and is payable upon the signing of the Tenancy Agreement.
+The deposit for an Assured Shorthold Tenancy (AST) should be registered with a tenancy deposit protection scheme within 30 days and we will take care of this on your behalf if you wish. *Fees apply.

 If you decide on a fully managed service, this cost is included in your service.
 Prices vary depending on the size of your property and we can organise an inventory on your behalf.